Sneaker trends for 2019 are nothing new — it’s just a renewal and resurgence of past styles — after all style and fashion is a cyclical beast.

 Take a sleek leather, mesh and suede upper in neutral colors and pair it with a slimmed down chunky sole and you’ve got a great looking shoe that stands out without screaming out.

 Sometimes throwing a ton of crap at the wall and hoping that it sticks can work out after all.
+I’m personally a big fan of mixing and matching textures when it comes to putting stylish and visually interesting outfits together.
+It works just as well with trendy sneakers.

 SHOP THE KITCHEN SINK